sifrr/sifrr/packages/browser/sifrr-dom/README.md

     return this.getAttribute('data');
   }
   // can setup anything to be run before component is created
-  // and return value will be used as context, context is a reactive object so element is re-rendered whenever it changes setup() {
+  // and return value will be used as context, context is a reactive object so element is re-rendered whenever any of it's properties changes setup() {
     const count = 0
     const deep = {